Saturday, January 13, 2024

 "Hutch" cabinets and sink cabinet (a total work horse with pebble ice maker, water chiller, hand sprayer, and lots of storage) are nearly done and the dishwasher panel is installed, making it look like another cabinet.

-Still need to as build the center butcherblock island.
-Also need to patch the flooring and add the backsplash, drawers and detail trim and brackets and gallery shelf over the window.
+Still need to also build the center butcherblock island.
+Also need to finish and paint the newly patched flooring, the backsplash, the detail trim, and gallery shelf going in over the window.
 I bought some gorgeous brass gallery rail for that shelf from the same etsy seller who made the brass utensil rail that I put over the range.
-I'm also planning to hide the ductwork over the pantry with a brass ladder rail.
+I also bought parts to create a brass ladder rail on the crown detail over the pantry where we are hiding the ductwork chaise.
+I'm also waiting on a local craftsman to make the leaded seeded glass panels for the dishware cabinets on either side of the sink.
+Once the flooring is refinished, we can install all the baseboards.

 It's all coming together nicely.
 I cannot wait until this kitchen is done!